ravi0130/azure-avs-microhack/README.md

 - A resource group named **azure-avs-microhack-user-XX-rg** containing :
   - A VNET with a Gateway subnet, a Jumpbox subnet and an Azure Bastion subnet.
   - In each of those subnets :
-    - A VPN gateway connected to proctor gateway,
+    - A VPN gateway connected to proctor gateway
-    - A Windows Server,
-    - A Windows 10 desktop,
+    - A Windows 10 desktop
-    - A bastion host.
+    - A bastion host

 - **The VM will have an auto-shutdown scheduled at night to save cost in your subscription.
 REMEMBER TO POWER IT ON THE D DAY !**